-Before removing the chassis cover to service or modify the equipment, you must disconnect all power and modem cords.
+Before removing the chassis cover to service or modify the equipment, you must disconnect all power and modem cords, and remove or disable the battery.

 Caution: Some components inside the computer can become hot after prolonged use.

 You then must close the chassis before you plug in and switch on the equipment.